sigoden/argc/README.md

 ![task automation](https://user-images.githubusercontent.com/4012553/183369248-a898021b-bf5b-414b-b353-786522d85f13.png)

-Write your tasks as subcommands, name your script file `argcfile`, then invoke `argc`.
+The argc script is often used for task automation.
+But using argc script for task automation has the following disadvantages:

+- Not work in some shell such as powershell.
+- No shell completions.
+- Need to locate script file manually e.g. `../../script.sh`

-`argc` will search for the argcfile file in the current project and its parent directory and execute it with `bash`.
+The new version of argc has been optimized for task automation.
+It will automatically search for the `argcfile` file in the current project or its parent directory, then run it with `bash`.

 `argc` runs `argcfile` like `make` runs `makefile`.